-Regarding Proposal 1, the election of directors, the Board's nominees will be elected by a plurality of the votes of the shares present in person or represented by proxy and entitled to vote on the election of directors, and which did not abstain.
+Regarding Proposal 1, the Board's nominee will be elected by a plurality of the votes of the shares present in person or represented by proxy and entitled to vote on the director election matter, and which did not abstain.
 Only votes "For," or "Against" will affect the outcome with respect to this proposal, and abstentions will have no effect.

-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE ELECTION OF EACH NOMINEE LISTED IN THIS PROPOSAL NO. 1.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE ELECTION OF THE NOMINEE LISTED IN THIS PROPOSAL NO. 1.